autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/getting-started.md

   - You need to use 32GB USB, not 64GB USB to flash yocto image.

-    :warning: Do not use 64GB USB because bios gets stuck due to EDKII bug.
+    :warning: Do not use 64GB USB because bios gets stuck due to EDK II bug.